guillemdlopez/webpack-boilerplate/README.md

 It includes the following stack:

 - **Webpack 5**: with .js and .jsx file extensions.
-- **Babel**: with react presets and es2015.
+- **Babel**: with react presets (runtime set to automatic), es2015 and core-js to enable polyfills.
-- **ESLint** (with _Prettier_ extension): ESLint is only reserved for quality-code purposes, while Prettier is in charge of the style and the formatting of the code.👌🏽✨
+- **ESLint**: with [Prettier](https://prettier.io/) and [React Plugin](https://www.npmjs.com/package/eslint-plugin-react) extensions.
+ESLint is only reserved for quality-code purposes, while Prettier is in charge of the style and the formatting of the code.👌🏽✨
 - Enabled Hot reloading ✅
 - Enabled Live Reloading ✅
 - **Jest** and **Enzyme** for testing 🧐